billz-2/Billz-Desktop-Updater/README.md

   - flutter build windows
   - flutter pub run msix:create
   After successfully msix file generated create new release on GitHub or update old one Voila!
-It should check and update new verion
+It should check and update new version